MacKeeper Review: Quick Expert Summary

 MacKeeper is both very fast and very easy to set up.
 It took less than 2 minutes in total to download the installation file and install the MacKeeper software.

 If you download the software before subscribing, you will be prompted to subscribe from the app and the activation will then be automatic.
-However, if like me (and, I assume, most others) you subscribe from the website first, you have to download the software and then input an activation code that will have been emailed to you.
+However, if like me (and, I assume, most others) you subscribe from the website first, you have to download the software and then input an activation code that will have been given to you after payment or emailed to you.

 Each feature and its functions are super easy to use, and most features only require a few clicks to use and take action.